 The Company has a number of Board members, who are active in charitable causes that include all areas of human rights and who influence management in the operational procedures of the Company.
 The Company's Board member, Ms. Virginia Prodan is an international human rights attorney and an Allied Attorney with the Alliance Defending Freedom.
 Ms. Prodan is on the advisory board of Stand with Persecuted Churches, the 21st Century Wilberforce Ministry and 4word women.org.
 Texas Governor Greg Abbott appointed her to the Texas Holocaust and Genocide Commission in 2018.
-The Company's founder, John Brown, and board member, Martin M. van Brauman have established a Section 501(c)(3) charitable foundation to provide educational information to fight antisemitism, Jews and Christians United For Israel, Inc. Also, Mr. van Brauman is on the Advisory Board of the Jewish and Israel Studies Program at the University of North Texas and a Texas board member of the Bnai Zion Foundation.
+The Company's founder, John Brown, and board member, Martin M. van Brauman have established a Section 501(c)(3) charitable foundation to provide educational information to fight antisemitism, Jews and Christians United For Israel, Inc. Mr. van Brauman is on the Advisory Board of the Jewish Studies Program at the University of North Texas and a member of the Bnai Zion Foundation.
+In addition, he is on the Advisory Board of the Museum of Biblical Art/National Center for Jewish Art in Dallas.